Roundup · Updated: August 2026

 Real-time Reddit mention monitoring (human-in-the-loop)

-Watches Reddit posts and comments in real-time, scores each mention, and suggests replies to your Slack, email, or a webhook.
+Watches Reddit posts and comments in real time alongside nine or more other developer-leaning sources, scores each mention, and routes it to your Slack, email, or a webhook.
 Your team reviews and sends.

 Pricing